Skip to content

 LOCKWARDEN_INCIDENT_DIR=./our-bundles npx lockwarden check --incident internal-2026-07

 Local bundles are added to the vendored set (a local bundle with the same id takes precedence for that id, but the directory never replaces the vendored bundles).
+Files must end in .json; filenames starting with _ are ignored (reserved for schema files).
 Use it to:

-• stage a bundle for a breaking incident before it ships in a release,
+• stage a bundle for a breaking incident before the patch release ships,

 • encode organisation-internal incidents,